 Welcome to Life Images by Jill

 Through my blog I am seeking to preserve images and memories of the beautiful world in which we live and the people in it.
+And in many ways it is my journal of everyday life.
+If you click on the Index you can see my posts under various topic headings.

 I am a Freelance Journalist and Photographer based in Bunbury, Western Australia.
 My published work specialises in Western Australian travel articles and stories about inspiring everyday people.
 My passion is photography, writing, travel, wildflower and food photography.